rust-lang/rust/src/doc/rustc-dev-guide/src/turbofishing-and-early-late-bound.md

     accepts_fn(f);
 }
 ```
-Maybe we can just special case astconv for `_`/`'_` arguments for late bound parameters somehow
+Maybe we can just special case HIR ty lowering for `_`/`'_` arguments for late bound
-and have it not mean the same thing as `_` for early bound parameters.
-Regardless I think we
+parameters somehow and have it not mean the same thing as `_` for early bound parameters.
-would need a solution that would allow writing the above code even if it was done by some new
+Regardless I think we would need a solution that would allow writing the above code even
-syntax such as havign to write `late::<k#no_argument, 'static>` (naturally `k#no_argument`
+if it was done by some new syntax such as having to write `late::<k#no_argument, 'static>`
-would only make sense as an argument to late bound parameters).
+(naturally `k#no_argument` would only make sense as an argument to late bound parameters).